-Kanye West's Tweets Get Donald Glover and Pals Taken by Monsters in SNL's Spoof of A Quiet Place
+Kanye West Laughs Off Donald Glover's SNL Sketch About His Tweetstorm

-Kanye West‘s controversial tweets proved to be fatal in a Saturday Night Live spoof starring Donald Glover.
+Kanye West‘s controversial tweets proved to be fatal in a Saturday Night Live spoof starring Donald Glover — and West approves.

-After West claimed slavery was “a choice” and expressed support for President Donald Trump in recent days, the 40-year-old rapper was the subject of a skit on the NBC sketch-comedy show on Saturday night.
+After West claimed slavery was “a choice” and expressed support for President Donald Trump in recent days, the rapper was the subject of a skit on the NBC sketch-comedy show on Saturday night.

 In a rendition of A Quiet Place — Emily Blunt and John Krasinski‘s hit horror film — Glover joins SNL regulars Cecily Strong, Kenan Thompson, Beck Bennett and Aidy Bryant to play a group of friends who have a hard time staying quiet in a post-apocalyptic world when they read West’s tweets.